 Bushveld has stated in section 6.2.3 of the Bidder's Statement that even if it is not entitled to compulsory acquisition, it still intends to apply to discontinue Lemur's ASX listing.
-Shareholders not accepting the Offer should consider that they may end up holding shares in an unlisted entity, which may make it difficult to sell Lemur shares and this may have further implications including in relation to company disclosure obligations.
+Lemur Shareholders that do not intend to accept the Bushveld Offer should consider that they may end up holding shares in an unlisted entity, which may make it difficult to sell their Lemur Shares and this may have further implications including in relation to company disclosure obligations.

-In accordance with section 2.10 of the ASX Guidance Note 33, ASX will not usually require an entity to obtain security holder approval to its removal from the official list, where:
+In accordance with section 2.10 of the ASX Guidance Note 33, the ASX will not usually require an entity to obtain security holder approval to its removal from the Official List, where:

-- the bidder and its related bodies corporate own or control at least 75% of the entity's ordinary securities but have not met the conditions to proceed to compulsory acquisition of the remaining securities under the Corporations Act; - excluding the bidder and its related bodies corporate, the number of holders of ordinary securities having holdings with a value of at least \$500 is fewer than 150;

-- the bidder foreshadowed in its bidder's statement that it intended, if it secured control of the entity, to cause the entity to apply for removal from the official list; - the takeover bid remained open for at least two (2) weeks following the bidder and its related bodies corporate having attained ownership or control of at least 75% of the entity's ordinary securities; and - the entity has applied for removal from the official list no later than one (1) month after the close of the takeover bid.
+- the bidder and its related bodies corporate own or control at least 75% of the entity's ordinary securities, but have not met the conditions to proceed to compulsory acquisition of the remaining securities under the Corporations Act; - excluding the bidder and its related bodies corporate, the number of holders of ordinary securities having holdings with a value of at least \$500 is fewer than 150; - the bidder foreshadowed in its bidder's statement that it intended, if it secured control of the entity, to cause the entity to apply for removal from the Official List; - the takeover bid remained open for at least two (2) weeks following the bidder and its related bodies corporate having attained ownership or control of at least 75% of the entity's ordinary securities; and - the entity has applied for removal from the Official List no later than one (1) month after the close of the takeover bid.